uozuAho/rocket-league-unity/readme.md

 # doing
 - do custom car physics
+  - in air yaw
+    - what's limiting in air angular momentum?
+    - limit it more?
+    - increase in air torque
+  - only one double jump
+  - prevent bouncing when hitting the ground on wheels
-  - follower cam
+- put custom car + cam into game
-    - do follower cam
+- do ball cam

-      - don't rotate when not on ground
-    - behaviour from RL:
+# notes on RL cam behaviour
 - follower cam: car in same spot on screen, slightly below middle.
   While car is on ground, stay behind car.
 When car not on ground, stay at same horizontal rotation as when car left the ground.
 - ball cam: always point at ball.
 Car should always be in same spot on screen: slightly below middle
-  - in air yaw
-    - max angular speed
-    - faster accel
-  - only one double jump
-  - prevent bouncing when hitting the ground on wheels

 # maybe/later
 - do arcade car